jdorhauer/Portfolio/README.md

 ## Changes to come

-I am looking to offer an option to host live versions of my projects.
+I am looking to offer an option to host live versions of the projects contained in this portfolio.
 The main thing I am researching is a cheaper option for back end hosting than what I have found so far.